Crypto International AG →

 of the following years, the business was gradually moved from Stockholm

-(Sweden) to Zug (Switzerland), where it is still located today.
+(Sweden) to Zug (Switzerland), where it remained until 2021.
+1

 ➤ Read Hagelin's personal biography (English)

 In 1966, the company moved to nearby Steinhausen.
 In 2019, Crypto AG